Berdir/tmgmt/README.txt

   Adjust the label to your liking and get an API key using the provided link in the settings.
 Then save the updated translator.

+- Adjust the Auto Acceptance settings to your liking.
+To enable it, check the
+  'Allow translators to automatically accept translations' in the tmgmt settings.
+  You can now choose to accept jobs without review by checking  'Auto accept finished translations' for each of your tranlators individually.

 3) Translate